 Analysis

 It can be construed that Article 21 is wide in scope and includes the right to education.
-It is to be further noted that important is to give to understand the economic position of private institutions.
+It is to be further noted that importance has to be given to understanding the economic position of private institutions.
 The Bench conclusively gave a judgment by the comparative analysis of various judgments rendered by High Courts of different states concerning the same issue.
 It also directed to issue directions and guidelines in accordance with the National Education Policy and governmental schemes related to education.
 Most importantly, due importance is given to the practical application of the judgement by distinguishing the issue of the right to education and that of the right to establish an educational institution.

 References: